MalcomFitzcarraldo/FluxUI/README.md

 * Code Block Formatting: Code snippets are formatted into dedicated blocks, enhancing clarity and readability. 💻
 * Real-time Streaming: Witness the magic unfold as AI generates responses instantly in your browser window. 👀
 * Zero Web Server Dependency: Say goodbye to server headaches!
-FluxUI handles it all. 🔒
+FluxUI handles it all. 🧮
+* Total Privacy: Once a response is generated the cache is cleared. 🔒
 * Join the FluxUI revolution and take control of your AI experience today! 🚀

 ![fluxui](https://github.com/user-attachments/assets/d8d789b6-1780-41a9-ba0a-2490488c9140)